-Podcast with Dr. Bjorn Mercer, Program Director, Communication, Philosophy, Religion, World Languages and the Arts and
+Podcast featuring Dr. Bjorn Mercer, Program Director, Communication, Philosophy, Religion, World Languages and the Arts and

-Dr. Shelli Carter, Faculty Director, School of STEM
+Dr. Kristin Drexler, Faculty Member, School of STEM

 Read the Transcript: